 Dina received her BA of Language and Translation from the Faculty of Arts, English Department, Alexandria University.
 She studied a Diploma of Higher Education in Translation Studies, University of Cambridge, UK.

-Besides being a reading-promoter and a photo-blogger, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); Translators Without Borders Organization (TWB); PEN America; the Society of Authors in UK; and International Union of Langauges and Translation.
+Besides being a reading-promoter, she is also an associate at the International Positive Psychology Association (IPPA); and a member at the American Literary Translators Association (ALTA); the International Association for Professional Translators and Interpreters (IAPTI); the International Association for Translation and Intercultural Studies (IATIS); Translators Without Borders Organization (TWB); PEN America; the Society of Authors in UK; and International Union of Langauges and Translation.

 In 2021, she received WAW HONORARY AWARD 2021 in appreciation to her endless positive contribution in the society.
 She will be be officially inducted into the WAW Hall Of Fame at the 1st Annual Women Appreciating Women (WAW) prestigious virtual awards in Egypt.